dvir-levy/terminal-aliases/README.md

 git clone https://github.com/dvir-levy/terminal-aliases.git ~/.oh-my-zsh/custom/plugins/terminal-aliases
 ```

-2. Activate the plugin in ~/.zshrc:
+2. Activate the plugin in ~/.zshrc<br />
+   NOTE: add the plugin last in order so it could overwrite other aliases if any.
 ```
 plugins=(
   plugin1